amirothman/darjah_kebesaran/README.md

 There are 267 different honorific titles.
 91 194 honorific titles are granted to 86 803 different people from the year 1958 to 2015.

+From the following graph we can see the yearly trend of the granting of awards.

 ![Yearly Trend](yearly_trend.png)

+Intersting notes:
+  * A strong drop in year 1985.
+Then the trend shows an increase beyond year 1988.
+  * Another strong drop in year 2013.
+Then the trend shows a further decrease up to year 2015.

 ![Most popular](most_popular.png)